openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 operator func <=(rhs: T): Bool
 ```

-Function: Determines whether the current instance of type `T` is less than or equal to the parameter instance of type `T`.
+Function: Determines whether the current instance of type `T` is less than or equal to another instance of type `T` pointed to by the parameter.
 This function is a default implementation of this interface.

 Parameters:

-- rhs: T - Another instance to be compared with the current instance.
+- rhs: T - Another instance to compare with the current instance.

-Return Value:
+Return value:

-- [Bool](core_package_intrinsics.md#bool) - Returns true if less than or equal, otherwise false.
+- [Bool](core_package_intrinsics.md#bool) - Returns true if less than or equal to, otherwise returns false.

 ### operator func ==(T)